MisaOgura/flashtorch/README.md

 #### Insights on transfer learning

-In the example above, we've visualised saliency maps for a network that has been trained on ImageNet and used images of objects which it _already knows_.
+In the example above, we've visualized saliency maps for a network that has been trained on ImageNet and used images of objects which it _already knows_.

 We can take a step further and investigate _how the network's perception changes_ before and after the training, when presented by a new object.

-This time, I'm going to use [DenseNet](https://arxiv.org/abs/1608.06993), which is again pre-trained on ImageNet (1000 classes), and train it into a flower classifier to recognise 102 species of flowers ([dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)).
+This time, I'm going to use [DenseNet](https://arxiv.org/abs/1608.06993), which is again pre-trained on ImageNet (1000 classes), and train it into a flower classifier to recognize 102 species of flowers ([dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)).

 With _no additional training_, and just by swapping out the last fully-connected layer, the model performs very poorly (0.1% test accuracy).
 By plotting the gradients, we can see that the network is mainly focusing on the shape of the flower.